 #3 Too much love

 I met quite a few clients that think gardening is all about water.
 So, they water their plants constantly until they drown them.
-Yes, water is crucial to keep your garden alive, but overwatering is just as bad as less watering.
+Indeed, water is crucial to keep your garden alive, but overwatering is just as bad as less watering.
 It oversaturates the soil and reduces the amount of oxygen in it, which the plant needs for its lively functions.
-This may cause several problems such as root rot, fungal diseases, and eventually the death of the plant.
+It may cause several problems such as root rot, fungal diseases, and eventually the death of the plant.

 Too much fertilizer